cri-o/cri-o/docs/crio.conf.5.md

   Address on which the gRPC trace collector will listen.

 **tracing_sampling_rate_per_million**=""
   Number of samples to collect per million OpenTelemetry spans.
+Set to 1000000 to always sample.

 ## CRIO.STATS TABLE
 The `crio.stats` table specifies all necessary configuration for reporting container and pod stats.